NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 — Macro Four (@MacroFour) May 13, 2017

-Noakes’ lawyers will now also likely look more closely at University of Cape Town nutrition academic Prof Marjanne Senekal.
+The defence lawyers will now also likely look more closely at University of Cape Town nutrition academic Prof Marjanne Senekal.
 There are questions around Senekal’s conflicts of interest.
-And the appropriateness of profiting by becoming a consultant to the HPCSA against Noakes.
+And the professional appropriateness of becoming a consultant to the HPCSA against a colleague.

 Click here to read: ILSI ‘QUEENPINS’ TRYING TO NAIL HIM

 HPCSA advocate Dr Ajay Bhoopchand took nearly three times as many – at just over 104,000 words.
-He demonstrated a distinguishing characteristic the defence team identified in the way HPCSA had gone about prosecuting Noakes.
-Every time the HPCSA could not prove a pillar of its case against him – which was often – its legal team “changed tack”.
-That reflected in Bhoopchand’s arguments.
+He demonstrated a distinguishing characteristic of the way HPCSA had gone about prosecuting Noakes.
+Every time the HPCSA could not prove a pillar of its case against him – which was often – its legal team just “moved the goal posts”.

-“Ultimately, the prosecution amounts to impermissible censorship and an attempt of the worst kind to stifle a constitutionally guaranteed right of freedom of expression,” Van der Nest said.
+“Ultimately, the prosecution amounts to impermissible censorship and an attempt of the worst kind to stifle a constitutionally guaranteed right of freedom of expression,” he said.

-The HPCSA can withdraw the appeal at any time.
-That’s unlikely to happen.
-Those behind it appear resolute – and desperate – in their desire to silence Noakes at all costs.
-In time, the appeal will reveal who they are and why they want to do so.
+The HPCSA can withdraw the appeal at any time but that’s unlikely.
+Those behind it appear resolute in their desire to silence Noakes at all costs.
+The appeal could reveal who they are and why they want to do so.

 - Click here to subscribe for email notifications of Foodmed.net postings